IgnacioTorrero/challenge-java/README.md

 # Challenge Java

-This project is a REST API built with Spring Boot for managing sales points, accreditations, and connection costs between them, incorporating JWT for authentication, Swagger UI for documentation, and Docker/Podman for deployment.
+> This project demonstrates a professional-grade backend architecture using Spring Boot, designed for scalable RESTful APIs with secure JWT authentication, HATEOAS support, and containerized deployment.

 🌐 This README is also available in [Spanish 🇪🇸](README.es.md)
 ---